 The primary factor in determining whether an agreement should be a cooperative agreement or contract is the principle purpose of the work-whether it is stimulating a public purpose or providing a direct benefit to the agency.
 The criteria for both cooperative agreements and contracts is outlined in the GCAM.
 We found that 12 of the 21 USRA cooperative agreements we reviewed-11 internship and the GESTAR agreements-should have been awarded as contracts because they provide direct benefits to NASA.
-The lack of controls over the determination process indicates there is the potential that there are additional NASA cooperative agreements where a contract would have been more appropriate.
-Based on our review of those 12 USRA agreements, the Agency is violating its own policy and its oversight of USRA is more limited than it would have been had NASA used contracts.
+The lack of controls over the determination process indicates there is the potential that there are additional NASA cooperative agreements, the Agency is violating its own policy and its oversight of USRA is more limited than it would have been had NASA used contracts.
 Using a cooperative agreement vehicle for these projects provided greater autonomy to USRA and resulted in NASA assuming greater risk in the performance of these awards.
 Moving forward, NASA plans to transition the internship cooperative agreements to contracts, but GESTAR will remain a cooperative agreement.